vecnavium-pm-pl/FloatingTextCreator/README.md

 # Planned features

-No planned features.
-FloatingTextCreator on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes and protocol updates.
+We will not take any suggestions for FloatingTextCreator API 3.0.0 for the reason below.

-FloatingTextCreator PocketMine API 4.0.0 is in development with some major changes, updates, new features and rewrites.
+FloatingTextCreator on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes

 And other suggestions will be taken.
 Please let me know either way and it will be looked into